kparc/mb/README.md

 ```

-please let us know if you are aware of prior art of the latter techique.
+please let us know if you are aware of prior art of the latter techique, or a better one.

 copyright (c) 2020-2024 regents of kparc, MIT license